What You’ll Learn 🎯

 Harmonic list

-The extraction of desired filtered orbits is configured by inputting the order numbers in the harmonic list field, separating the entries in the list with a semicolon (;).
-In the below example, the first, second, and third harmonic orbits are extracted.
+Filtered orbit extraction is configured by entering the desired order numbers in the Harmonic List field, separating each entry with a semicolon (;).
+In the example below, the first, second, and third harmonic orbits are extracted.

 Order resolution

-Selected order resolution defines the steps on the order waterfall between individual extracted orders.
-The higher the resolution the higher the number of lines between the orders.
+The selected order resolution defines the step size in the order waterfall between individual extracted orders.
+The higher the resolution, the greater the number of lines between the orders.

-In an FFT, if the line resolution is 0.5 Hz, the required data window must be 2s.
-The same is true for the ordered resolution: If the resolution is set to 0,25 orders, 4 revolutions are required for one data block.
-The higher the required order resolution, the slower the rpm must change.
+In an FFT, if the line resolution is 0.5 Hz, the required data window must be 2 seconds.
+The same principle applies to order resolution: if the resolution is set to 0.25 orders, 4 revolutions are required for one data block.
+The higher the desired order resolution, the more slowly the RPM must change.

 Maximum order to analyze

-Depending on the measurement application, the maximum order to analyze needs to be set high enough to still capture all the wanted orders.
-If, for example, a higher number of orders are not needed in the analysis, a lower value can be selected from the dropdown to consequently lower the needed sample rate and the amount of data stored.
+Depending on the measurement application, the maximum order to be analyzed must be set high enough to capture all relevant orders.
+If, for example, higher-order components are not required in the analysis, a lower value can be selected from the dropdown.
+This will reduce the necessary sample rate and decrease the amount of data stored.

 Time FFT lines

-Affects the FFT cascade output, a higher number of lines results in better resolution and higher CPU load (supports Auto, predefined values selection from dropdown or arbitrary definition of a number of lines. )
+This setting affects the FFT cascade output.
+A higher number of lines results in better resolution but also increases CPU load.
+It supports Auto, predefined values selected from a dropdown, or a user-defined custom number of lines.

 Bin update

-Bin update is used to define how the output data for each RPM speed bin is calculated.
+Bin update defines how the output data for each RPM speed bin is calculated.

 Always - When multiple values or spectra belong to the same bin, then the newest bin values will overwrite previous values and the newest values will be used in the output for that bin.